orionw/FollowIR/README.md

 Official repository for the paper [FollowIR: Evaluating and Teaching Information Retrieval Models to Follow Instructions](https://arxiv.org/abs/2403.15246).
 Official evaluation can be done by installing the `mteb` library and evaluating your MTEB compatible model with zero (or only a few) lines of code changes!

-NOTE: The initial dataset had some minor flaws, which have been updated.
-If you evaluated before April 24th, this will have affected you.
-A new preprint will be updated in the next few days with the new scores.
-Also `mteb` can now be used out of the box!
-I will remove this notice and update the example code in the next few days.

 ## Links
 | Binary |                                                                 Description                                                                |
 |:------|:-------------------------------------------------------------------------------------------------------------------------------------------|